Art After Dark

 -

-Choose a Docent Tour of either Highlights of the Collection or Spotlight Talk: Asian Art.
+Enjoy a Docent Tour featuring Highlights of the Collection.

 Tours are limited to 25 visitors.
 Pick up your tour wristband at the Reception Desk one hour before the tour.